-The system under consideration is a three-dimensional overhead crane, and while the developed model is general, in this paper it is particularized for a setup consisting of three DC motors and a trolley-payload system, as shown in Fig.~\ref{fig: crane_photo1}.
+The system under consideration is a three-dimensional overhead crane, and while the developed model is general, in this paper it is particularized for a setup consisting of three DC motors and a trolley-payload system, as shown schematically in Fig.~\ref{figdiagrama}.

-The mechanical assembly consists of the following components, shown schematically in Fig.~\ref{figdiagrama}: \begin{itemize} \item A rail of mass $m_r$ that moves along the X-axis over the lateral beams of the bridge.
-Its motion is generated by an actuation force $f_x$ and opposed by a frictional force $d_x$. \item A trolley of mass $m_t$ that moves along the Y-axis on the rail, driven by a force $f_y$ and opposed by a frictional force $d_y$. \item A payload of mass $m_p$ hangs from the trolley via a rigid rope that can change length $L$ along its axis.
-The hoisting mechanism provides a lifting force $f_l$. \end{itemize}
+The mechanical assembly consists of these components: \begin{itemize} \item A rail of mass $m_r$ that moves along the X-axis over the lateral beams of the bridge, driven by force $F_x$. \item A trolley of mass $m_t$ that moves along the Y-axis on the rail, driven by a force $F_y$. \item A payload of mass $m_p$ hangs from the trolley by means of a rope that can change length $L$ along its axis.
+The hoisting mechanism provides a lifting force $F_l$. \end{itemize}

-The actuation forces $f_x$, $f_y$, and $f_l$ are produced by three independent DC motors, which are driven by input voltages $u_x$, $u_y$, and $u_l$, respectively.
+The actuation forces $F_x$, $F_y$, and $F_l$ are produced by three independent DC motors, which are driven by input voltages $u_x$, $u_y$, and $u_l$, respectively.
 Each motor is coupled to its corresponding axis (rail, trolley, and hoist) via a gearbox and a pulley.
-The relation between the linear forces and the torques ${\tau_{c}}_{x}, {\tau_{c}}_{y}, {\tau_{c}}_{l}$ delivered at the output of the gearboxes are
+The relation between the linear forces and the effective torques ${\tau_{c}}_{x}, {\tau_{c}}_{y}, {\tau_{c}}_{l}$ are

 where $r_g$ is the gearbox transmission ratio and $R_x$, $R_y$, and $R_l$ are the radii of the drive pulleys for the X, Y, and rope axes.